American Tobacco Trail: Durham County

 The ATT traverses 11.4 mi in Durham County, North Carolina.
 The trail's northern terminus lies in the city of Durham across Morehead Avenue from the Durham Bulls Athletic Park.
 Within the city, the trail is a 10 ft wide asphalt paved greenway with loose gravel shoulders.
 It is open to walkers, cyclists, rollerbladers and wheelchair users, but not equestrians.

 The American Tobacco Trail runs through the city of Durham south to the Chatham county line, crossing over I-40 near The Streets at Southpoint mall.
 A pedestrian bridge was erected over I-40 in April 2013, connecting the northern and southern segments of the Durham County portion of the trail, but due to construction errors, did not open until February 2014.
 This segment of the ATT within Durham County is a designated portion of the East Coast Greenway.

 Chatham County

-The ATT trail traverses 4.7 mi in Chatham County, North Carolina.
+The ATT traverses 4.7 mi in Chatham County, North Carolina.
 Once the trail crosses into Chatham county, the trail converts to a dual surface of asphalt and compacted screenings.
 The trail is open for foot, bike and equestrian use by TRTC.
 The trail crosses Northeast Creek and O'Kelly Chapel Road, past the Old Chatham Golf Course.
 It also traverses the end of Pittard Sears Road, Panther Creek, and continues past New Hope Church Road.